Supporter and Customer Privacy Notice

 As an organisation Helen & Douglas House is registered with the Information Commissioner’s Office (ICO).
 The ICO is the UK’s data protection authority.

-The General Data Protection Regulation (GDPR) is a European-wide legal framework that replaces the Data Protection Act 1998 in the UK.
-The GDPR relates to people’s fundamental rights and freedoms concerning the control, processing and protection of personal data (identifiable to an individual).
-More information about the GDPR can be found at the ICO web site.
+The UK General Data Protection Regulation is a legal framework that sits alongside the Data Protection Act 2018.
+The UK GDPR relates to people’s fundamental rights and freedoms concerning the control, processing, and protection of personal data (identifiable to an individual).
+More information about the UK GDPR can be found at the ICO web site.

 Privacy Notices, like this, describe how your personal information is treated in line with the requirements of the GDPR.